 - Continue to grow U.S. sales of our existing commercial products, which are diversified across a range of imaging modalities.
 We will continue to drive the sales of our fastest growing and highest margin product, DEFINITY, through the growth of the appropriate use of contrast in echocardiography.
-As a strong and reliable supplier of technetium generators, we expect to continue to grow our leading position in LEU generators.
+As a strong, reliable and durable supplier of technetium generators, we expect to continue to grow our leading position in LEU generators.
 We will also focus on driving the growth of our other diagnostic imaging products. - Enhance the position of our portfolio of commercial products in international markets, obtaining additional regulatory approvals where necessary.
-Through our development and commercialization arrangement with Double-Crane in China, once regulatory approval is obtained, we will seek to drive appropriate contrast adoption and DEFINITY sales for both abdominal (liver and kidney) and cardiac indications in one of the largest and most important markets in the world.
+Through our development and commercialization arrangement with Double-Crane in China, once regulatory approval is obtained, we will seek to drive contrast adoption and DEFINITY sales for both abdominal (liver and kidney) and cardiac indications in one of the largest and most important markets in the world.
 We will also seek to enhance and expand our distribution relationships for DEFINITY and our other products with other national and regional partners.
 We will also pursue regulatory approvals and commercialization opportunities for DEFINITY and our other products in other important international markets. - Create strategic partnerships to further advance our agents in development to maximize their value in potentially large domestic and international markets.
-We are now in active discussions with a number of prospective partners for the further development and commercialization of flurpiridaz F 18.
-We are also currently seeking strategic partners to pursue the further development and possible commercialization of our two earlier stage agents in development, 18F LMI 1195 and LMI 1174, both of which represent potentially large market opportunities. - Pursue select strategic transactions to further strengthen and diversify our portfolios of commercial products, improve our margins and leverage our core competencies.
-We will continue to evaluate, and where appropriate pursue, select opportunities to strengthen and diversify our portfolio of commercial products and improve our margins, whether those opportunities are tuck-in acquisitions, commercial stage in-licensing transactions, discrete divestitures or transformative transactions.
+We are determining next steps for our flurpiridaz F 18 Phase 3 development program and are continuing to seek to partner the further development and possible commercialization of the agent in potentially large domestic and international markets.
+We will seek to partner the further development and possible commercialization of our two earlier stage agents in development, 18F LMI 1195 and LMI 1174, both of which represent potential large market opportunities.

+Pursue select strategic licenses or acquisitions to further strengthen and diversify our portfolios of commercial products while leveraging core competencies.
+We will continue to evaluate, and where appropriate pursue, select opportunities to strengthen and diversify our portfolio of commercial products, whether those opportunities are tuck-in acquisitions, commercial stage in-licensing transactions or transformative transactions